rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 ## What is the end result?
-The end result is a better UI experience by showing the sub-menus for the navbar sub-item's "Apis" and "Space Wiki" on hover.
+The end result is a better UI experience by showing the sub-menus for the navbar's sub-items "Apis" and "Space Wiki" on hover.

 ###### Navbar "Services" sub-menu after fix
 ![Navbar "Services" sub-menu after fix](sprint4pics/pic34.png)